 Figure 2: Flight Stand 15 (left) and Flight Stand 50 (right)

-The software used to control the test stand also has several new features, including automated testing with no programming required, novel powertrain mapping, a data management system with indexes, plots, tables, filtering, resampling capability, and much more.
+The software used to control the thrust stand also has several new features, including automated testing with no programming required, novel powertrain mapping, a data management system with indexes, plots, tables, filtering, resampling capability, and much more.
 “The new software was built based on 7 years of feedback from thousands of users.
 It has many features that were specifically requested by our clients”, says Tyto Robotics CTO Dominic Robillard.

 Tyto Robotics has several units of the stand in stock despite global material shortages.
 The stands are built in Canada at Tyto Robotics’ Gatineau facility and they will be available for direct sale in most countries, and from distributors in several other countries to provide better local support.
 Most tools can be shipped the next day.